Jacob-Isaac/NewTaskListReact/README.md

-# Getting Started with Create React App
+# Getting Started

+Extended version of Tasks-List, created by using React-Redux, React-Saga and React-Router.
+This version contains navigation header (both for mobile and desktop) , as well also saving, loading from .json and navigate to other pages.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Project Adress
+# Demo

 https://jacob-isaac.github.io/NewTaskListReact/

+# Presentation

+![myGif]

 ## Available Scripts